Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing: Applying Reinforcement Learning to Quantum Hypothesis Testing

 Each round of the reinforcement learning process involves an agent choosing one action from an allowed action space, implementing the action, and receiving a reward from the environment.
 For a Markov decision process, the agent can eventually learn to choose actions according to an optimal policy that maximizes the expected future reward.
+For the problem at hand, the agent is trained to learn the optimal adaptive measurement strategy as well as the optimal adaptive order in which subsystems should be measured.

 In the context of state discrimination, the environment is a parameterized measurement protocol for the quantum system of interest.
 The action space (denoted by $\mathcal{A}$) is the set of allowed quantum measurements.
-We use a sparse reward that equals the optimal probability of success for the last local measurement when only one subsystem remains and zero otherwise.
 Denote by $s_{t}$ the state of the environment just before round $t$ and let $n$ be the total number of rounds.
 The agent's policy, $\pi_{\theta}(a_{t}|s_{t})$, is parameterized by $\theta$ and equals the probability of selecting action $a_{t}\in\mathcal{A}$ in round $t$ conditioned on the state $s_{t}$ of the environment.

-We train the agent using the proximal policy optimization (PPO) algorithm~\cite{schulman2017proximal}.
-This algorithm optimizes the advantage function

-where $r(s,a)$ is the average reward for taking action $a$ in state $s$ and $\gamma$ is a discount factor.
-Given a current state $s_{t}$, the advantage function compares the expected reward of choosing action $a_{t}$ to the expected average reward for the policy $\pi_{\theta}(a_{t}|s_{t})$.
-PPO optimizes a modified advantage function to prevent rapid changes in the policy $\pi_{\theta}$.
-The modified objective function is given by:
+The goal of training is for the agent to learn the optimal policy $\pi_{\theta}^{*}$ which maximizes a given reward function. \\